 The FeTu™ Roticulating™ system is a new and entirely novel energy architecture targeting mass cross-sector decarbonisation.
-This ‘Positive Displacement Low-Velocity Turbine’ (PDLVT) combines the best attributes of, radial, axial and reciprocating technologies into a single high-efficiency solution.
+This ‘Positive Displacement Low-Velocity Turbine’ (PDLVT) combines the finest characteristics of radial, axial and reciprocal techniques into a single high-efficiency solution.

 Its beautiful elegance uses one part to control a single spherical rotor which moves in 3D space enabling precise & simultaneous management of four volumetric chambers.
 With only one of its ‘two moving part’ design defining chamber movement, it is perceived as the world’s first ‘quad-acting’ device, offering four discreet chambers defined by a single set of mechanical constraints.

 Translating energy seamlessly and continuously between rotational and volumetric sources, FeTu has applications in power generation, pumping, compressing, expanding and thermal propulsion.
 Akin to a human heart, the unique twin-entry / twin-exit design allows differential activities, pressures or flows within the same unit and provisions a closed-loop Green Energy harvesting platform with a high degree of thermal reversibility; perceived by many as the key to unlocking large-scale sustainable energy from solar and geothermal heat sources.
 Exciting open-loop potential also offers efficient and clean portable power generation to overcome range anxiety and ‘on the fly’ recharging of electric vehicles and mobile transport systems.

 Roticulation can outperform technically complex machines which utilise many hundreds of parts (a car engine being a good example), yet itself has only two moving parts, consisting of:

 - A drive shaft - which delivers or extracts rotational power from the rotating internals.

 - A rotor - linked to the drive shaft it simultaneously rotates and articulates in a predictive and controllable fashion.
 The rotor oscillates in such a way that two pairs of anti-phase chambers systematically expand and collapse, provisioning absolute chamber evacuation.